The chance to see dolphins, penguins, sunfish, whales, seals and more at sunrise all ...

 Skate, SUP, scoot and picnic – you can do a lot against the awesome backdrop of Table Mountain in the new Battery Park development space.
 “There’s no use creating a blank space and leaving it there.
 It’s all about activating it by making activities available for people to enjoy there,” says David Green, V&A Waterfront CEO.

-And we've just got word from the architects of this exciting new city space that Battery Park is now officially complete and open.
+And we've just got word from architects of this exciting new city space, dhk Architects, that Battery Park is now officially complete and open.
 So bring the kids and come check it out this weekend.

 A SHORT HISTORY

 A battery is typically a fortified place for heavy guns.
 The Dutch constructed Cape Town’s Amsterdam Battery in 1784 to defend Table Bay Harbour from attack.
 In 1898, it was disbanded, and later, partially demolished to make way for the harbour.
 There are ‘battery parks’ around the world that consist of restored and improved spaces that once served as a battery, and now Cape Town joins the list.

 THINGS TO DO AT THE WATERFRONT BATTERY PARK

 Battery Park is a new urban park that connects the Waterfront to the city through a series of scenic pedestrian routes, recreation and retail activities.
 It’s a green space that forms part of the Canal District of the V&A Waterfront.
 It is now open to the public and here's what you can expect.

 STAND-UP PADDLING AND OTHER WATERSPORTS IN THE CANALS

 Grab your friends and come and spend the day stand-up paddling along the canal.
 A range of watersport activities are available, ranging from SUP to kayaking and swimming.
 In addition, you could also catch a water taxi between the Cape Town International Convention Centre and the V&A Waterfront.